swat-ds/reactor-rooom/_projects/ethics-of-writing-music.md

 ### [Lyrics](http://pripyat.com/literature-and-art/bardy-chernobylya-suryvin.html) (in Russian)

-Domestic artists are inherently held to a different standard when it comes to the ethics of putting disasters into their songs.
+Domestic artists are inherently held to a different standard when it comes to the ethics of referencing disasters into their songs.
 Personal connection and proximity to tragedy more often leads to an ethical treatment of the tragedy because the artists are better able to portray the gravity of the loss.
-Sergei Uryvin writes in the Russian Bard style of playing, which focusses more on the lyrics with a simple solo guitar accompaniment; these lyrics are often political in nature.
+Sergei Uryvin writes in the Russian Bard style of playing, which focuses more on the lyrics with a simple solo guitar accompaniment; these lyrics are often political in nature.

 Sometimes, protesters are accused of being opportunists, attaching to